gedehermawan26/witch-hunter/README.md

 # witch-hunter
-Hallo this sample program that implement simple java OOP.
+Hallo this is sample program that implement simple java OOP concept such as abstaraction and encapsulation